MicrosoftDocs/architecture-center/docs/data-science-process/project-ic-tasks.md

   -   *Model development guidance*: Use language models for guidance on building and refining predictive models, including feature engineering and hyperparameter tuning.

-  -   *Model evaluation and interpretation*: Use language models to understand and apply appropriate model evaluation metrics and interpret the results.
+  -   *Model evaluation and interpretation*: Use language models to understand and apply appropriate model evaluation metrics, and interpret the results.

 - **Problem solve and innovate**

-  -   *Technical problem solving*: Use language models for brainstorming solutions to technical challenges encountered during the project.
+  -   *Technical problem solving*: Use language models to brainstorm solutions for technical challenges that are encountered during the project.

   -   *Innovative approaches*: Use language models to stay updated on the latest data science techniques and tools, applying innovative approaches to the project.

 - **Document and report**

-  -   *Documentation automation*: Employ copilots to help generating and maintaining thorough documentation of the work, including data dictionaries, model descriptions, and analysis summaries.
+  -   *Documentation automation*: Employ copilots to help generate and maintain thorough documentation of work, including data dictionaries, model descriptions, and analysis summaries.

-  -   *Reporting insights and findings*: Use language models to create clear and comprehensive reports or presentations of analytical findings for both technical and nontechnical audiences.
+  -   *Insights and findings*: Use language models to create clear and comprehensive reports or presentations of analytical findings for both technical and nontechnical audiences.

 - **Collaborate and learn**

   -   *Collaborative workflows*: Use copilots to streamline collaboration with other team members, including sharing code, results, and insights.

-  -   *Continuous learning*: Utilize language models to access the latest research, tutorials, and resources for continuous skill development and staying current in the field.
+  -   *Continuous learning*: Use language models to access the latest research, tutorials, and resources for continuous skill development and to stay current in the field.

 - **Comply with ethical standards**

   -   *Compliance checks*: Employ language models to ensure adherence to data privacy, ethical standards, and organizational policies in data handling and analysis.

-Project Individual Contributors in TDSP can effectively use language models and Microsoft copilots for these tasks: technical execution, data analysis, model building, problem-solving, documentation, collaboration, and compliance.
-These tools can enhance their productivity, improve the quality of their work, and foster continuous learning and innovation in data science projects.

 ## Summary

-Project Individual Contributors in TDSP are responsible for the execution of specific tasks and deliverables within a data science project.
-They bring technical expertise to the table and play a crucial role in the practical aspects of data handling, analysis, modeling, and communication of results.
-Their contribution is vital to the project's success, requiring a blend of technical skills, collaboration, and continuous learning.
+In the TDSP, the project individual contributor is responsible for specific tasks and deliverables within a data science project.
+They provide technical expertise to the team and play a crucial role in tasks related to data, analysis, modeling, and results.
+Their contribution is vital to the project's success.
+It requires a blend of technical skills, collaboration, and continuous learning.

 ## Contributors